flutter/packages/packages/url_launcher/url_launcher/README.md

 ### Web

-Some web browsers may have limitations (e.g. a launch must be triggered a user action).
+Some web browsers may have limitations (e.g. a launch must be triggered by a user action).
 Check [package:url_launcher_web](https://pub.dev/packages/url_launcher_web#limitations-on-the-web-platform) for more web-specific information.

 ## Supported URL schemes